denten-books/plain-text/2-metaphor.md

 structure of information on pages and floating gates is apparent.
 The arrangement of one has only an arbitrary connection to the other.
-Consequently changes in the structure of the symbolic domain, which manifest in the erasure of words on the screen for example, do not necessitate corresponding changes in the physical domain, which in the same example manifest in the discharge of the floating gate.
+Consequently changes in the structure of the symbolic domain, which manifest in the erasure of words on screen for example, do not necessitate corresponding changes in the physical domain, which in the same example manifest in the discharge of the floating gate.
 The information endures despite the intended erasure.
 Dwellers of virtual realms believe in verisimilitude as a matter of faith.
-We hope for the analogy of turning pages or erasing words on the screen to entail similar actions on the disk.
+We hope for the analogy of turning pages or erasing words on screen to entail similar actions on the disk.
 But we waver when asked to authenticate the particulars of the simulation.
 At times, "erased" data is simply hidden from view.
 At other times, instead of disappearing it proliferates across deep